sidkuma24/sidkuma24.github.io/_includes/CV.md

 <ul>
 <li>Enhanced and maintained web-application suites using various technologies including backend modifications and other fixes. </li>
 <li>Designed scripts for automated reporting of product data using Python and Shell scripting, drastically reduced the time needed for generating reports previously completed manually.</li>
-<li>Contributed to the development of Accenture Automatic Ticket Resolver, aimed at reducing the average issue resolution time to 2 hours
+<li>Contributed to the development of Accenture Automatic Ticket Resolver, aimed at reducing the average issue resolution time to 2 hours</li>
-Mentored new team members in JavaScript and Java technologies. </li>
+<li>Mentored new team members in JavaScript and Java technologies. </li>
 </ul>
 <strong><i>
   Technologies:  Java, JavaScript, Angular JS, JQuery, Shell Scripting, Python, Maven, PL/SQL, RESTFul web services